jay-clarke/privacy-research-notebook/Privacy's First Principle.md

 **The first principle of privacy:**
 *reduce the probability and magnitude of harm, to people, to trust, and to the organization, from the misuse or unethical processing of personal data.*

-This principle provides a pragmatic foundation for risk management.Our first principle serves as the essential, operational starting point for preventing negative outcomes, which can then be layered with a deeper commitment to protecting individual dignity and autonomy.
+This principle provides a pragmatic foundation for risk management.
+Our first principle serves as the essential, operational starting point for preventing negative outcomes, which can then be layered with a deeper commitment to protecting individual dignity and autonomy.

 ---